A lot or a little?

 What parents need to know

-Parents need to know that this animated series isn't like others in which race is incidental to the situation comedy.
+Parents need to know that The Proud Family isn't like others in which race is incidental to the situation comedy.
 Instead, the show depicts Penny and her friends as the African-American kids they are.

 What's the story?